 The 3M Littmann Classic III is the golden-standard of the best stethoscopes for nurses.
 It is a monitoring stethoscope designed for healthcare professionals in non-emergency environments and is characterized by unrivaled acoustic sensitivity.

 You can use it for either physical assessment, diagnosis, or patient monitoring on kids and adults alike, thanks to its versatile, tunable diaphragms.

 We also liked that the pediatric chest piece side converts to a traditional open bell by replacing the diaphragm with a non-chill rim.
 It also produces crystal-clear sound for heart, lung, and bowel diagnosis.

 Its next-generation tubing comes with improved resistance to skin oils and alcohol, and it’s really easy to clean.
-It’s even available in 18 stunning colors, so you can easily add a personal touch to your scrub.
+It’s even available in 18 stunning colors, so you can easily add a personal touch to your scrubs for nurses.
 Although a bit on the more expensive side, it also comes with a 5-year warranty.

 If you’re still a student or just began your career, the Omron Sprague Rappaport Stethoscope could be a great pick.
 It’s cheap but comes with great acoustic sensitivity and two ear tips that provide decent noise cancellation in most environments.

 A bit heavier than a last-generation stethoscope, the Omron Sprague is still quite comfy to wear for extended periods of time.
 Three open bells and two sizes of diaphragms also make it ideal for diagnosis on kids and adults alike.